jgizo/backend-project/README.md

 ### 2. Scalable File Storage
 **Problem:** Files were stored locally, which adds difficulty to scaling horizontally (as each server would need its own copy).
 It also risked file I/O bottlenecks on the app server.
 **Fix:** Switched to MinIO, an S3-compatible object store.
-Enables scalability, reliability, and cloud-native compatibility.
+Enables easier scalability, better reliability, and cloud-native compatibility.